pvtl/docker-dev/README.md

-# Pivotal Docker Environment
+# A LAMP Local Development Environment for Docker

+## Intro 👋

-This is a set of Docker images to spin up a LAMP stack (Linux, Apache, MySQL and PHP) in one simple command.
-It's perfect for local development or even as a staging server, as you can very simply add new sites to a root directory, and they're magically accessible as a subdomain of your chosen hostname (eg. `http://info.localhost/`).
+This is a set of Docker images to spin up a LAMP stack (Linux, Apache, MySQL and PHP) for developing locally.
+It's perfect for local development because you can very simply add new sites to specified directory and they're magically accessible as a subdomain of your chosen hostname (eg. eg. `~/Sites/info` maps to `http://info.localhost/`).

-It includes all the required dependencies for everyday PHP development.
-Everything from Laravel and Wordpress to Magento (1 & 2).
+It includes all the required dependencies for everyday PHP development with common tools like Laravel, Wordpress and Magento (1 & 2).

 Specifically, it has the following tech available: